byamashiro/Research_Projects/README.md

 # Resolved Errors

+### Multiple event query for OMNI script (9/12/2017)
+- Current script works for a single day.
+Increase the functionality by allowing for a list of dates to parse.

 ### Plot the Type III Radio Bursts in all frequencies (8/08/2017)
 - Current correlations do not agree linearly between frequencies vs. intensities.